Google Ads AI agent that catches wasted spend the same day

 Why campaign management turns reactive

-Reporting latency makes optimization slower
+Reporting latency slows optimization

 Where teams lose money first